 Dave is a retired telecommunications executive and father of two Brigs alumni.
 His desire to participate as a board member is as a consequence of watching his children and their very positive experiences in the program, and wishing to help Brigs continue.
 Dave previously served as a Brigs board member 2002 - 2008.

 Caedon sailed with Brigs from 2012 to 2018, including 3 years as First Mate.
-As chair of Brigs' Operations committee, she continues to work to ensure the program benefits young people in the future.
-Now working as a freelance illustrator, Caedon is focusing on writing and illustrating a graphic novel with traditional ink and watercolour images.
-She also volunteers with Sail Training International as Canada’s youth representative and sits on Tallship CAN’s Board of Directors.
+As the Chair of Brigs' Operations Committee, she continues to work to ensure the program benefits young people in the future.
+Having recently started the illustration and graphic design company @beyondboundscreative with fellow creators, Caedon works as a lead illustrator creating images for scientific interventions and designing logos.
+She also volunteers with Sail Training International as Canada's youth representative and sits on Tallship CAN's Board of Directors.

 Rosemarie Enslin has 40-plus years experience in the world of public relations in Toronto and Calgary.
 She has oodles of experience launching products, awards, openings, and promoting attractions, festivals, restaurants, causes, innovators, even countries.
 She has organized creative listing ceremonies for Canadian companies on the New York Stock Exchange.
 She is a well-experienced event producer too.
 Her work has won coveted awards.
 Rosemarie is an active volunteer supporting many organizations.
 Two Lt.
 Governors have honoured her for her volunteer work for The Duke of Edinburgh’s Awards in Ontario and Alberta.
 Rosemarie is a sailing enthusiast.
 Her articles about her adventures have been published in The Toronto Star, Globe and Mail and Aer Lingus inflight magazine.
 She is a long-time supporter of Brigs Youth Sail Training.
 She served on the Toronto Brigantine Board in the late 1980s and came back on board in 2020.